One of the best things about our sport is that there are so many different routes for progression!

 You can also expect more coaching availability throughout the year as our pool of amazing coaches grows.

-Progression Weekends are primarily intended to offer coaching in FS, FF, TR, WS and CF.
+Progression Weekends are primarily intended to offer coaching in FS, FF and TR.

 Other events and load organising

 We will also be running more events to support your ongoing learning post-qualification.